-Chris has worked at Tusk since 2012 and focuses on a variety of clients including tech companies and clients with specific New York City needs.
-Prior to joining Tusk Strategies, Chris worked for Mike Bloomberg for over 11 years.
+Chris runs our New York City practice where he works with clients like AT&T, the Bloomberg Foundation, NY Presbyterian Hospital and Standard Chartered Bank.
+Chris also helps lead our Tech & Public Policy projects.
+Prior to joining Tusk Strategies, Chris worked for Mike Bloomberg for 12 years.
 He served at City Hall, served on Mayor’s three electoral campaigns, and served at Bloomberg L.P.

 Most recently, Chris was an Assistant Commissioner in the Mayor’s Office of Media & Entertainment where he oversaw communications and external affairs with the City’s tech and media industries.
-During Chris’s time in City government, he helped set up the NYC Digital Office in 2010, led by the Chief Digital Officer.
-Chris co-authored the Roadmap for the Digital City which the Mayor unveiled as the first digital blueprint for City government in the nation.
+During Chris’s time in City government, he helped set up the first-ever NYC Digital Office.
+Chris co-authored the Roadmap for the Digital City which the Mike unveiled as the first digital blueprint for City government in the nation.
 Chris also created a new structure for digital and print ads and oversaw much of the ad placement for the City.
 While Chris was at the Mayor’s Office of Media and Entertainment, the film and television industry experienced record job creation.

 Before rejoining the City, Chris worked on the 2009 Bloomberg campaign as a senior communications strategist.
 He helped secure a record-breaking 64 endorsements from newspapers across the City.
 He also oversaw the campaign’s video efforts and worked closely with the digital team.
 Before the 2009 campaign, Chris was a political producer for Bloomberg News.